For the past six years, I have tutored college admissions prep, English, and topics in digital media in schools, libraries, and one-on-one.

 Throughout numerous sessions, I have found that encouraging guidance yields confidence in students' abilities.
 This way, each student learns at their own pace and retains the information much longer.
 The end goal of my teaching is to instill a sense of confidence in the student so that they may feel ready to tackle the coursework ahead of them.

-I look forward to hearing from you about setting up a session!
+I have availability during most weekdays and I can be flexible with scheduling, and I look forward to hearing from you about setting up a session!

 Education & Certification

 Undergraduate Degree: University of Southern California - Bachelor in Arts, Film Studies

 ACT Composite: 31

 ACT Math: 31

 Reading, spending time with friends, analyzing video games, and exercising